THE SHIPYARD

 Gorn

-players.
-This ship is my best attempt at
+ship is my best attempt at such a ship.

 ANDROMEDAN INTERLOPER TORUNAMENT CRUISER (TIN):

-to mimic the layout of an Intruder-class ship, though greatly reduced to
+attempts to mimic the layout of an Intruder-class ship, though greatly

-may not exchange Type-I drones for Type-IVs, but all drones are equipped with
+exchange Type-I drones for Type-IVs, but all drones are equipped with ATG, and

-ATG, and three of the Type-I drones in each drone rack are equipped as Catfish
+three of the Type-I drones in each drone rack are equipped as Catfish Drones

 Any ship facing the SCW in a tournament duel